Tweeter and the Monkey Man: Background

 Harrison also recalled that he and Lynne then contributed the chorus, beginning with the line "And the walls came down", based on an idea of Dylan's from the same tape.

 "Tweeter and the Monkey Man" is sometimes regarded as a playful homage to the songs of Bruce Springsteen, who was often hailed as "the next Dylan" early in his career.
-The lyrics include the titles of many Springsteen songs, and the song borrows many of Springsteen's themes.
+The lyrics include the titles of Springsteen songs, and the song borrows many of Springsteen's themes.
 The setting of the song itself is New Jersey, Springsteen's home state and the setting for many of Springsteen's own songs.
 New Jersey locations such as Rahway Prison and Jersey City are mentioned by name.
 Springsteen song title references include: "Stolen Car", "Mansion on the Hill", "Thunder Road", "State Trooper", "Factory", "The River", and a song made popular by Springsteen but written by Tom Waits, "Jersey Girl".
 Additionally, "Lion's Den" and "Paradise" are each mentioned and prominently enunciated in the song, each being the title of a Springsteen song released after the Traveling Wilburys album.

 Only Dylan, Harrison, Petty and Lynne took part in recording "Tweeter and the Monkey Man," making it the only song on Vol. 1 not to feature Roy Orbison in any capacity.